1. Add depth with a parallax effect

 6. Show your grid

-In this portfolio site, Hiro Shibata shows the grid beneath his landing page.
+In Style Novels a design showcasing the furniture of the fancy italian company Creazioni, a visible grid creates a strong framework for the floating pieces of furniture and other animated visuals that make up this arty layout.
 There’s something called “breaking the fourth wall” in theatre where an actor directly addresses the audience.
 Showing your grid is like breaking the fourth wall of design — peeling back a layout and revealing what's beneath.

 Showing the grid is a reminder that a page is nothing but carefully arranged pixels.
-Making these guidelines visible cements elements in place, making for a stronger cohesion between them and the screenspace that they occupy.
+Making these guidelines visible cements elements in place, making for a stronger cohesion between them and the white space they occupy.